What’s the current schedule and pricing for project management certification courses on Grand Cayman?

 No. Because our courses are already priced very affordably, we do not offer group discounts.
-However, if you have 5 or more people interested in PMP training, perhaps we could come to you and reduce your travel costs.
+However, if you have 5 or more people interested in training, perhaps we could come to you and reduce your travel costs.
 Please call us for more details.

 How many students does Key Consulting have on each course?

 Typically we have 5 to 7 people on our Grand Cayman PMP and CAPM exam prep courses.

 Does the course fee include the certification exam fee?

 No. Exam and application fees are paid directly to the Project Management Institute (PMI), and currently run around $500 for the PMP and around $300 for the CAPM.
 More details are available at the PMI website.
 You will then take your exam at a computer testing center, or possibly online.

 When and where are the exams available?